kevinevans1/90DaysOfDevOps/2024/day71.md

 ```# Create an SSH key pair using ssh-keygen
 ssh-keygen -t rsa -b 4096
 ```
-Hint: Remember to deploy the bicep script in the corrent working directory.
+Hint: Remember to deploy the bicep script in the correct working directory.

 #### Step 3: Bicep Deployment Commands
 After you have made changes to parameters (or leave it as default).
 You can run the following command to deploy your AKS cluster: